CTripleF/readme-gen/README.md

 *[License](#License)

 ## Installation
-npm inquirer is needed for functionality
+npm inquirer is needed for functionality.
+Use npm install inquirer

 ## Usage
 For best results Fill out all questions thoroughly